Use the Conformity Knowledge Base AI to help improve your Cloud Posture

 Rule ID: CloudLoadBalancing-003

-Trend Micro Cloud One™ – Conformity Real-Time Threat Monitoring and Analysis (RTMA) engine has detected configuration changes made at the Load Balancing service level, in your GCP account.
+Trend Cloud One™ – Conformity Real-Time Threat Monitoring and Analysis (RTMA) engine has detected configuration changes made at the Load Balancing service level, in your GCP account.

 Google Cloud Load Balancing is a fully managed, high performance, scalable load balancing service provided by Google Cloud Platform (GCP).
 With Google Cloud Load Balancing you can easily create and configure your own load balancers in order to distribute user traffic across the multiple instances that are running your web applications.